Sarath-dba/Capstone/README.md

 2. Features reflecting student interests can enhance understanding and guide them in specific areas.
 3. Plans for college education and career interests can facilitate mentorship and guidance accordingly.

-## Project Contributors
+# Project Contributors
-This project was developed by Sarath Pericharla as part of Capstone Project under the supervision of Professor Viviana Márquez.
+This project was developed by Sarath Pericharla as part of Capstone Project under the supervision of Professor Viviana Márquez 👩‍🏫👏🙏